mhinz/vim-rfc/README.md

 A new window with all matches will be shown.
 Use `<cr>` to open an entry or `q` to quit.

-TIP: Since regular expressions are used, `:RFC .*` will list all documents.
-Makes it easy to search.

 ## Configuration